TeamCadence/Romantic-Timing/README.md

 # 📑 Information

-This game shows about a romance at the beginning of the semester in Univercity.<br>
+This game shows about a romance at the beginning of the semester in University.<br>
 **How about pursuing it meeting some pretty girl?**

 <br>